 Friendly locals who maintain their traditions, inexpensive local food, lodging, and picturesque scenery.
 Bali has a spiritual vibe despite the thriving tourism the island enjoys year round.
 Much of Bali is tropical and there is an amazing wildlife and ecosystem around the entire island.

-The budget travel options for backpackers are incredible!
+If you are traveling Bali on a budget, the options for backpackers are incredible!
 Super cheap lodgings, delicious inexpensive local food, and an active island nightlife make Bali such a popular destination for a variety of travelers.
 You will find anything from honeymoons in Bali to digital nomads and backpackers and travelers on a budget.

 Traveling To Bali